-Indicator Numerator Denominator Calculation Consumption of any deworming medication during pregnancy Number of women age 15-49 years with a live and/or stillbirth in the last 2 years who took Number of women age 15-49 years with a live birth and/or stillbirth in $\frac{Q1 = 1}{\text{Number of women age } 15 - 49} \times 100$ years with a live birth and/or stillbirth in the last 2 years surveyed any medicine for intestinal worms during pregnancy for the most the last 2 years surveyed
+Indicator Numerator Denominator Calculation Consumption of any deworming medication during Number of women age 15-49 years with a live and/or stillbirth in the Number of women age 15-49 years with a live birth $\frac{Q1 = 1}{\text{Number of women age } 15 - 49} \times 100$ years with a live birth and/or stillbirth in the last 2 years pregnancy last 2 years who took any medicine for intestinal worms during pregnancy for the most and/or stillbirth in the last 2 years surveyed stillbirth in the last 2 years surveyed

-&lt;sup>28 WHO.
+28 WHO.
 Guideline: preventive chemotherapy to control soil-transmitted helminth infections in at-risk population groups.
 Geneva: World Health Organization; 2017.
 License: CC BY-NC-SA 3.0 IGO